amejiarosario/amejiarosario.github.io/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

     var appView = new AppView();
 {% endcodeblock %}

-Run the app again and verify that it's working with the template.
+Rerun the app and verify that it's working with the template.

 ## What's next?
-Continue with the [2nd part](/blog/2012/09/13/backbone-js-for-absolute-beginners-getting-started-part-2/) and learn more about Backbone's Models, Collections, View and Events!
+Continue with the [2nd part](/backbone-js-for-absolute-beginners-getting-started-part-2/) and learn more about Backbone's Models, Collections, View and Events!